avneesh-nolkha/Normalization-RegularizationTechniques/README.md

 Features:
 L1 penalizes the sum of the absolute value of weights.
-L1 has a sparse solution
+L1 has a sparse solution.
-L1 generates a model that is simple and interpretable but cannot learn complex patterns L1 is robust to outliers
+L1 generates a model that is simple and interpretable but cannot learn complex patterns.
+L1 is robust to outliers.

 # L2 Regularization:
 L2 regularization is similar to L1 regularization.